Section 9: Student Code of Conduct & Procedures

 10. Violation of statutes, laws, ordinances and/or regulations of the City of Philadelphia, Commonwealth of Pennsylvania (or other states, when applicable) and the United States of America.

-CONDUCT OVERVIEW PROCESS
+CONDUCT REVIEW PROCESS

 Any member of the University community may initiate the conduct review process against any student for alleged violations of the Student Code of Conduct generally within two to three months of the alleged violation(s) by submitting a complaint in written form to the Dean of Students (or his/her designee).
-The University online incident report database can be found online at uarts-advocate.symplicity.com/public_report.
+The University online incident report database can be found online at https://uarts-advocate.symplicity.com/public_report/.
 Student Life and Public Safety staff initiate charges in writing through their supervisor by completing an incident report after addressing a violation.
-Charges filed by all other members of the community must be prepared in writing, preferably through the online system, and will be directed to the Conduct Coordinator.
+Charges filed by all other members of the community must be prepared in writing, preferably through the online system, and will be directed to the Assistant Director for Student Conduct.
 Alleged violations of the Student Code of Conduct generally may be adjudicated by one of three types of conduct review body on campus, depending upon the nature and seriousness of the charges (see below for levels of violations), the location of the event and/or the number of students involved:

 - Professional staff members of the Division of Student Affairs generally address intermediate-level violations and cases involving commuter students or multiple residents from different living areas;

 - The Campus Standards Board, consisting of students, faculty, and/or administrators generally conducts hearings to address violations of the most serious nature that have the potential to result in University suspension or expulsion.
-The Board is advised by the Dean of Students who appoints a trained administrator to serve as the chair.
+The Board is advised by the Associate Dean of Students who appoints a trained administrator to serve as the chair.